Policy Advocacy

 This bill updates the Washington Public Records Act to keep health care providers safe from harassment and violence.
 It limits access to documents that would allow extremists to fish for personal information about providers who provide a specific kind of care, such as abortion care, gender-affirming care, and vaccinations.

-Legal Voice helped draft this bill and is leading the effort to pass it.
+Legal Voice helped draft this bill and led the effort to pass it.

 Ensuring Access to Abortion Medication